angelanavarrog/API_project/ReadMe.md

 ## Ojective

 This project was defined during the Ironhack Bootcamp.
+Here you can find the [given instructions](https://github.com/Ironhack-Data-Madrid-Enero-2021/W6-api-sentiment-project).

 The goal of this project is to **create an api** to store conversations that take place in different Whataspp groups.
 In my case, I based the content in the most typical conversation I have with friends and famly in this media.